ReyZ1337x/Discord-Mass-DM/README.md

 CT = checks the tokens.txt if there are any invalid tokens.
 MD = mass dm

-# Discord Commands

-if you executed the MD command and have all tokens in the server, you can now spam, to spam you need to execute a command for that, the command is:
-(prefix)dm (messages to send per bot) (user id)

 to stop the bots, execute this command: (prefix)stop